 The same historical context suggests that a program like the Green Party’s Green New Deal — the idea that inspired Ocasio-Cortez — gives us a real fighting chance because it accurately identifies the political and military roots of climate change.
 Such are the contradictions of the political crisis.
 A small, poorly funded and too often ignored organization like the Green Party is nonetheless freed by its independence to make a historic contribution to the most important issue of our time.
-Now, with Howie Hawkins the “Original New Green Dealer” running to be the Green Party’s candidate for President we can hope for a sharper public debate on climate change.

 The environmental crisis is beginning to reconfigure political debate.
 Incremental change is no longer an option.
 This is precisely what happens in a revolutionary situation: prevailing wisdom and common sense are turned on their heads.
 Ideas once dismissed as utopian become the practical answer.

 Threatened with climate destruction is there any real meaning left to the “lesser of two evils?”
 Do we vote for permanent damage in 12 years as opposed to 8?
 Wouldn’t that be so cunning and clever?
 At least you couldn’t be accused of “purity.”
 Even the arguments about “viability” — designed to silence dissenters — are being weakened by the obviously unsustainable form of government we now have.

 What is viable?
 Any strategy, form of government, political party, or economic system that gives us a mere 10 years before irreversible climate chaos is not viable.
 Here is our paradox: watered-down programs like the Democrat’s GND are totally inadequate to the task at hand but may (or most likely may not) be politically “viable.”
 The Green Party’s GND — if enacted — would actually give us a real fighting chance against climate destruction but we are told it is not “viable” within the existing system.